Psychotherapy and Counselling MA

 Teaching takes place on one day each week for all modules except research methods, so you can plan work and other commitments around taught sessions.
 We estimate that 2.5 days per week are necessary to complete the requirements of this course (teaching, private study, placement, supervision and personal therapy).

-The teaching day for students starting the course in 2024 will be Thursdays.
+The teaching day for students starting the course in 2025 will be Tuesdays.

 Undertaking a postgraduate qualification is a significant decision, especially when you are studying part time and have other commitments.
 If you would like to talk to us at any point please get in touch with: